 49. Ni W, Breitner S, Nikolaou N, et al. Effects of Short- And Medium-Term Exposures to Lower Air Temperature on 71 Novel Biomarkers of Subclinical Inflammation: Results from the KORA F4 Study.
 Environ Sci Technol.
 2023;57(33):12210-12221.

+Figure Legends

+Figure 1.
+Short-term associations between air temperature and MI at lag of 0-1 and 2-6 days.

+Figure 2.
+Short-term associations between cold spells and MI at lag of 0-1 and 2-6 days.

+Figure 3.
+Independent effects of short-term exposures to air temperature and cold spells on MI at a lag of 2-6 days.

+Table 1.
+Descriptive statistics for the characteristics of participants